softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 - [Chess Application Overview](../chess.md)
 - [Getting Started](getting-started.md)
 - 🖥️ [Videos](#videos)
+- [TA Tips](../../instruction/chess-tips/chess-tips.md#phase-0---chess-moves): A collection of common problems for this phase

 In this part of the Chess Project, you will implement a basic representation of the game of chess.
 This includes the setting up of the board and defining how pieces move.